Feeding Pond Fish in the Winter: Here's How to Do it

 Many pond owners ask this question because they wonder if they go on vacation for a week or two if their pond fish will survive.
 The answer to that is, your fish will most likely be fine if you go on a two-week vacation without being fed.
 If there's still a concern, you can always set up an automatic pond fish feeder to dispense food on a set schedule.

-What Should I Feed Pond Fish?
+What to Feed Pond Fish

 If you plan to feed your pond fish, make sure it's a high-quality food that they can easily digest, preferably floats on the surface of the pond (so it doesn't sink right away, adding to the sludge layer on the pond's floor), and contains all the essential animal and vegetable proteins.